keirthana/anbox-cloud-docs/explanation/performance.md

 Of course, the instance density depends a lot on the available hardware.
 See {ref}`exp-capacity-planning` to estimate the necessary capacity and the hardware requirements for your Anbox Cloud deployment.

 In addition, check your applications and make sure they use the resources in a fair way.
-Applications should avoid spikes in GPU utilisation, because such spikes require the application to reserve more resources and therefore reduce the instance density.
+Applications should avoid spikes in GPU utilization, because such spikes require the application to reserve more resources and therefore reduce the instance density.

 Generally, applications should use the smallest suitable resource preset.
 However, if you see an overall bad performance when running the application, using a more powerful resource preset usually helps (even though it reduces the instance density).
 As an example, consider an application that runs on an Anbox Cloud deployment that does not have any GPUs installed.
 In this case, the rendering workload is put on the CPU instead of the GPU, and if the resource preset of the application does not have a sufficient number of vCPU cores, the performance of the application is impacted.
 This can show, for example, in the virtual keyboard being really slow.
 By switching to a more powerful resource preset, the instance density is reduced, but the performance of each application instance is increased.